onfido/castor/CONTRIBUTING.md

 That runs all specs and generates coverage reports.

+For writing tests locally:

-You can run the development/watch mode with:
+1. You can serve the app in e2e mode with:

+   yarn e2e:serve

+2. Then in another terminal open Cypress with:

-    yarn cy
+   yarn cypress open

+Alternatively you could use a single terminal with:

+    yarn concurrently -k -n ,cypress:open yarn:e2e:serve "yarn cypress open"

 If tests fail on image diffing, make sure no regression has been introduced.